Key Claims

 Source: Sessions #280–282, #356–359, Gnosis #1–3

-Dark matter effects arise where quantum-to-classical decoherence is incomplete.
+Dark matter effects arise where density falls into the sparse/independent (low C) regime.
 The MOND acceleration scale a₀ emerges from the coherence transition, not as a fundamental constant.
-The “dark matter” is not missing matter — it's the residual coherence of a system that hasn't fully become classical.
+The “dark matter” is not missing matter — it's the coherence gradient at the transition from dense/collective to sparse/independent behavior.Note: “coherence” here means density-driven collective ordering (0=sparse/independent, 1=dense/collective) — not quantum phase coherence.
+BEC/BCS, which are maximally quantum-coherent, sit at low C. See Glossary.

 What's new

 MOND treats a₀ as an empirical constant. ΛCDM (Lambda Cold Dark Matter) adds a new particle.
 Neither explains why anomalies appear at a specific acceleration scale.
-Synchronism derives a₀ from the coherence transition — the scale where decoherence becomes incomplete IS the MOND scale.
+Synchronism re-derives a₀ from the coherence transition via dimensional analysis — the same relation McCulloch (2007), Verlinde (2017), and Smolin (2017) each arrive at independently.
+The novel contribution is the interpretation: that this scale marks the density-coherence transition — where systems cross from dense/collective to sparse/independent behavior — not just a coincidence of constants.
+See parameter derivations for honest accounting.

 Evidence